fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 * Notice
 	* The plugin will work once survivor has left the saferoom or survival begins
-	* You can't go idle or use command to switch team if you are in one of below situation
+	* You can't go idle or use command to switch team if
 		1. You startle witch or witch attacks you.
 		2. You are capped by special infected.
 		3. You are a dead survivor.
-		4. Player can switch team until players have left start safe area for at least X seconds. (set time by convar below)
+		4. Player can not switch team after players have left start safe area for at least X seconds. (set time by convar)
 		5. Cold Down Time in seconds a player can not change team again after he switches team.
 		6. Cold Down Time in seconds a player can not change team after he ignites molotov, gas can, firework crate or barrel fuel.
 		7. Cold Down Time in seconds a player can not change team after he throws molotov, pipe bomb or boomer juice.
 		8. Reloading the weapon.
 		9. Infected player can not change team when he has pounced/ridden/charged/smoked a survivor.
 		10. Cold Down Time in seconds an infected player can not change team after he is spawned as a special infected.
+		11. Team is unbalance in Versus/Scavenge Mode.

 - - - -